KRPoojari/tweetx/README.md

 ## Uses

 Tweets are included in the `tweets.json` file. `racial.txt` consists of words that may indicate racial abuse/slurs.
-These words when found in the Tweets indidcate a high Degree of Profanity.
+These words when found in the Tweets indicate a High Degree of Profanity.

 #### Dependencies